 Experience: Mr. Albrecht, a certified public accountant, certified internal auditor, and certified fraud examiner, joined the faculty of Brigham Young University in 1977, after teaching at the University of Illinois and Stanford University.
 At Brigham Young University, he served as director of the School of Accountancy from 1990 to 1999, and as associate dean of the Marriott School from 1999 to 2008.
-He served as the President of the Japan Tokyo Mission of The Church of Jesus Christ of Latter day Saints from July 2009 to July 2012.
+He served as the President of the Japan Tokyo Mission of The Church of Jesus Christ of Latter-day Saints from July 2009 to July 2012.
 Mr. Albrecht has also served as the President of the American Accounting Association, the Association of Certified Fraud Examiners and Beta Alpha Psi, an international honor organization for accounting, finance and information systems students.
 He has also served as a member of the Committee of Sponsoring Organizations of the Treadway Commission (COSO); the Financial Accounting Standards Advisory Committee, an advisory committee to the Financial Accounting Standards Board (the "FASB"); and the Financial Accounting Foundation that oversees the FASB and the Governmental Accounting Standards Board.
-Mr. Albrecht has consulted with many major corporations and other organizations and has been an expert witness in over 38 major financial statement fraud cases, including some of the largest cases in U.S. history.
+Mr. Albrecht has consulted with many major corporations and other organizations and has been an expert witness in over 39 major financial statement fraud cases, including some of the largest cases in U.S. history.

-The Board recognizes Mr. Albrecht's valuable contribution as a director of the Company from 2003 through 2009 and since his reelection in 2012, including his service as the Chair of the Audit Committee.
-The Board nominated Mr. Albrecht because of his exceptional academic and professional record, his achievements, awards and other forms of recognition in the accounting profession, his extensive training in accounting practices and fraud detection, and his outstanding past service on the Board.

-Other Directorships: Mr. Albrecht currently serves as a director of and Board Chair for Cypress Semiconductor Corporation.
+The Board nominated Mr. Albrecht, in part, because of his exceptional academic and professional record, his achievements, awards and other forms of recognition in the accounting profession, his extensive training in accounting practices and fraud detection, and his outstanding past service on the Board.
+The Board recognizes Mr. Albrecht's valuable contribution as a director of the Company from 2003 through 2009 and since his re-election in 2012, including his service as the Chair of the Audit Committee.